 Debt-to-Income Ratio

-The FHA also looks at your debt-to-income (‘DTI’) ratio to help ensure that you're able to cover your recurring debts when you purchase a home.
-There are two DTI ratios considered:: the ‘front-end’ DTI, which computes all the monthly debt related to housing (property taxes, mortgage payments) and the ‘back-end’ DTI that includes both housing and other monthly recurring debt (mortgage payments, credit cards, student loans, etc.).
+The FHA also looks at your debt-to-income (‘DTI’) ratio to help ensure that you can cover your recurring debts when you purchase a home.
+There are two DTI ratios considered: the ‘front-end’ DTI, which computes all the monthly debt related to housing (property taxes, mortgage payments), and the ‘back-end’ DTI, which includes both housing and other monthly recurring debt (mortgage payments, credit cards, student loans, etc.).
 These recurring monthly debt payments are weighted against your gross monthly income to determine your back-end and front-end DTI.

 Mortgage Insurance Premium

-Mortgage Insurance (MI) will be required with an FHA loan.
-You must pay an annual fee, in addition to the upfront mortgage insurance premium.
-Unlike other closing costs, you can't roll the MI fee into the loan.
-You can, however, potentially cancel the annual mortgage insurance premium at a certain point, dependent on the amount of the down payment, the term of the loan and the date upon which the application was taken.
+Mortgage insurance (MI) will be required for an FHA loan.
+You must pay an annual fee in addition to the upfront mortgage insurance premium.
+You can't roll the MI fee into the loan, unlike other closing costs.
+However, you can cancel the annual mortgage insurance premium at a certain point, depending on the amount of the down payment, the term of the loan, and the date upon which the application was taken.
 Review the FHA's website for more details.
-It's also possible to later remove MI requirements by refinancing the FHA loan to a traditional loan.
+It's also possible to remove MI requirements later by refinancing the FHA loan to a traditional one.

 Other Considerations

-There are guidelines that the FHA has concerning the type of home you can purchase with an FHA loan.
+The FHA has guidelines concerning the type of home you can purchase with an FHA loan.
 It's possible that if the house needs renovations, it may not qualify.
 You also must be the primary person who will be occupying the home, and it must be your primary residence.